 Pharmacists and prescribers are required to maintain documentation to support the override of a prescription limitation.

-NOTE: The Point of Sale (POS) User Guide can be accessed by the below link or by visiting

-Appendix A for detailed billing instructions and override procedures.
+NOTE: Refer to Section 37.5.1 to access the POS User Guide to obtain detailed billing instructions and override procedures.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf